n3fit.hyper_optimization package

 n3fit.hyper_optimization.filetrials module

-Custom hyperopt trial object for persistent file storage in the form of a json file within the nnfit folder
+Custom hyperopt trial object for persistent file storage in the form of json and pickle files within the nnfit folder

 class n3fit.hyper_optimization.filetrials.FileTrials(replica_path, parameters=None, **kwargs)[source]